 Moksh Jain

 I am a Ph.D. student at Mila and Université de Montréal supervised by Yoshua Bengio.
-I am currently a Research Intern at Basis.
+I am currently a Student Researcher at Google DeepMind, working with Nenad Tomasev on adaptive reasoning and planning.

 My research interests fall broadly in the following directions: